W. A. Lambeth

-William Alexander Lambeth (October 27, 1867 – June 24, 1944) was a medical professor who was the first athletic director at the University of Virginia.
+William Alexander Lambeth (October 27, 1867 – June 24, 1944) was an American medical professor who was the first athletic director at the University of Virginia.
 He is often called "the father of intercollegiate athletics" at the university.

 Lambeth was integral in the foundation of the Southern Conference and once a member of the Football Rules Committee.
 He was the namesake of Lambeth Field; the "Colonnades" where the university used to play football before the building of Scott Stadium.
 He was also a student of architecture.
 The Lambeth House, currently used by the Curry School of Education, used to be his residence.

 Early years

 Lambeth was born October 27, 1867, in Thomasville, North Carolina, the son of a major in the Confederate Army.
 He was of English ancestry, with forebears from the part of London known as Lambeth.

 University of Virginia

-After graduating from local Thomasville High School, he attended the University of Virginia and received his M. D. in 1892.
+After graduating from local Thomasville High School, he attended the University of Virginia and received his Doctor of Medicine degree in 1892.
 He had also studied German, physics, chemistry, geology, and biology.
-He then ran the school's gymnasium while seeking his Ph.D.
-He received the Ph.D. in June 1898.
+He then ran the school's gymnasium while seeking his Ph.D, which he received in June 1898.